wattamwarp/shops/README.md

 A scalable, modular Flutter application for a product menu and cart, using BLoC, repository pattern, dependency injection, and local SQLite persistence.

+## APK Download

+**The latest APK build is included in this repository for your convenience.**
+- You can find the APK file in the root of the project.
+- Download and install it directly on your Android device to try the app without building from source.

 ## Features
 - Product listing with pagination and pull-to-refresh
 - Product detail screen with add-to-cart and quantity controls